Wuhu Anhui, China Travel Guide

 Use Baidu Maps or Amap for real-time info.
 Have WeChat Pay or Alipay ready for quick ticketing.

-Major hub for high-speed trains and monorail.
+Major hub for high-bullet trains and monorail.

 transfer point for monorail lines.